shiv1119/Team-Leveling/README.md

 $ pip install -r requirements.txt

-# Install MYSQL and create data base and make connectivity with django project
+# Install MYSQL and create data base and make connectivity with django project or Leave it as it is.

 # Run migrations
 $ python manage.py makemigrations